trezor/trezor-suite/docs/tests/e2e-playwright-suite.md

 1. **To run one group** you can do: `yarn workspace @trezor/suite-desktop-core test:e2e:web --grep=@group=wallet`

+1. **To check for flakiness** you can specify test/suite and how many time it should run: `yarn workspace @trezor/suite-desktop-core test:e2e:web general/wallet-discovery.test.ts --repeat-each=10`

 1. **To debug test** add `await window.pause();` to place where you want test to stop.
 Debugger window will open.

 1. **To enable Debug Tools in the browser** press `Ctrl+Shift+I`